sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

       :width: 70%

-Step 7 : Install Prophet Package on Databricks
+Step 7 : Install python Package on Databricks
 -------------------------------------

 #.
 Install the needed python package needed for Fire Insights using Init script on databricks cluster.